HashCodespace/Volunteerinsrilanka-org/src/_post/blog/affordable-volunteer-programs-in-sri-lanka-make-an-impact-in-paradise.md

 #### How to Join Affordable Volunteer Programs in Sri Lanka?

 Volunteering in Sri Lanka is open to everyone.
-Simply visit our website to explore affordable [volunteer programs in Sri Lanka](https://volunteerinsrilanka.org/volunteer-programs/) that align with your passions, apply, and begin preparing for the journey of a lifetime.
+Simply visit our website to explore affordable [volunteer programs in Sri Lanka](https://volunteerinsrilanka.org/volunteer-programs/) That align with your passions, apply, and begin preparing for the journey of a lifetime.
 When you arrive, you’ll be welcomed into a warm community where you’ll quickly feel like part of the family.

 #### Taking Back a Little of Sri Lanka